Ultimate guide to creating a fun and effective chore chart for kids

 Magnetic Charts: Use magnets to mark chores as done.

-Dry-Erase Boards: Use a dry-erase board to list chores and check them off as they are completed.
+Dry-Erase Boards: List chores on a dry-erase board and check them off as they’re completed.

 Printable Chore Charts: Download and print chore chart templates.